django/django/docs/introduction.rst

 connection or something else - you will have one application instance handling all the events from it, and you can persist things onto the application instance as well.
-You can choose to write a raw ASGI application if you wish, but the tools Channels gives you for building on this is *consumers*.
+You can choose to write a raw ASGI application if you wish, but Channels gives you an easy-to-use abstraction over them called *consumers*.

 What is a Consumer?